PalmsDev/PalmsDev/README.md

 ##🌱 I’m currently learning ...

-# looking for meaning of life
+# looking for the meaning of life🤔

 <!--
 **PalmsDev/PalmsDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.